jaaska-dev/jaaska-dev/README.md

 ### About Me 🙋🏻‍♂️

-I'm extremely passionate about web development and computers in general - how they work and why they work the way they do.
+I like web development and computers in general - interested in how they work and why they work the way they do.

 Besides computers and programming I have a huge interest in startups, particularly in tech startups 🚀.